benjaminskarding/proj-exam-2/README.md

 Responsive design is consistent throughout the project, with layout breakpoints and interactions optimized for both desktop and mobile.

+## Planned updates

+Planned updates include building out a dashboard for hosts that includes analytics on bookings, occupancy rate, and earnings.
+I also plan to add messaging functionality between hosts and guests to improve communication before and after bookings.

 ## ✍️ Author

 Made by Benjamin Skarding.